OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-46.md

 ## Genesis 46:14

-The sons of Zebulun: Sered, Elon, and Jahleel.
+Zebulun's sons were Sered, Elon, and Jahleel.

 ## Genesis 46:15